 - Saver fares are non-transferable.

 - Mint Premium Travel – This is JetBlue’s successful attempt to compete with the major airlines on the transcontinental routes.
-They have since added this service to many of their Caribbean destinations.
+They have since added this service to many Caribbean destinations as well as the newly launched flights to London.
 Fully lie-flat seats, artisanal meals, free WiFi and in-seat entertainment are all included.
 Here are the current flights where JetBlue flies planes with Mint seats.

 - Even More Space – If not evident by the name, these are the base seats with added legroom.
 You also get earlier boarding and access to overhead bin space.